Update Date: September 8, 2024

-Welcome to our exploration of Persian prefixes, where we delve into the foundational elements of the Persian language.
+Welcome to our exploration of Persian prefixes, where we focus on the foundational elements of the Persian language.
 Persian prefixes play a crucial role in forming new words and altering their meanings, making them an essential aspect of vocabulary acquisition and language comprehension.

 In this lesson, we will unravel the mysteries of Persian prefixes, shedding light on their usage, meanings, and impact on words.
 Whether you’re a beginner eager to expand your linguistic horizons or a seasoned learner looking to deepen your understanding, this guide is designed to provide valuable insights into the world of Persian prefixes.